Basic timeseries manipulation#

 nino_slice.plot(label='Slice', color='C1', ax=ax, lgd_kwargs={'ncol': 2})

-<Axes: xlabel='time [year C.E.]', ylabel='NINO3 [$^{\\circ}$C]'>
+<Axes: xlabel='Time [year C.E.]', ylabel='NINO3 [$^{\\circ}$C]'>

 Stats#